FarronF/limerick-council-meetings/meetings/2023/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 22nd June 2023.md

 are currently being developed.
 There are thirty four cremation plots being provided as part

-of the newly developed burial ground extension in Ballylanders, each capable of--- accommodating multiple cremated remains and where feasible, within existing burial
+of the newly developed burial ground extension in Ballylanders, each capable of
+---
+accommodating multiple cremated remains and where feasible, within existing burial

 grounds in order to facilitate the growing demand for the internment of ashes.